serebrov/serebrov.github.io-hugo/content/posts/2013-10-22-elastic-beanstalk-cron-and-db.md

 Solution
 --------------------------------------------
-Solution is to set the required environment variables before launching the command and this can be done with '/opt/elasticbeanstalk/support/envvars' script:
+The solution is to set the required environment variables before launching the command and this can be done with '/opt/elasticbeanstalk/support/envvars' script:

 ```bash
     0 3 * * * . /opt/elasticbeanstalk/support/envvars; /var/www/html/console/yiic mycommand